Israel National Museum of Science, Technology, and Space: Education Wing

 The Education wing is a center supporting science, technology and space studies for school students and other audiences.
 The education wing includes classrooms and laboratories and runs a wide variety of educational programs in different subjects such as: physics and astronomy, chemistry, quality of the environment, mathematics, robotics, genetics, electricity, and information security technologies.

 Wanger Family Fab-Lab

 Fab lab is a center for planning, designing and producing with digital means.
 It includes computerized planning stations, 3D printers, a laser cutting system and an assembling station.

 CinematriX

-In 2004, a new movie theater was opened in MadaTech: “CinematriX” – a theater that combines all the senses.
-The movies are screened in Stereoscopic 3D, and the viewers are asked to put on special glasses.
-The theater is equipped with chairs which include two speakers for stereoscopic sound for every viewer (the sound mix is quadraphonic, thanks to the two speakers at the front of the theatre which play the majority of the sound in the movies).
-During the screening, the chairs move around and even strike the viewers sitting on them, in coordination with the movie.
-Additionally, there are light effects, soap bubbles and sometimes even smell spreading.
+In 2004, a new movie theater was opened in MadaTech: “CinematriX” – a theater that combined all the senses.
+The movies were screened in Stereoscopic 3D, and the viewers were asked to put on special glasses.
+The theater was equipped with chairs which included two speakers for stereoscopic sound for every viewer (the sound mix was quadraphonic, thanks to the two speakers at the front of the theatre which played the majority of the sound in the movies).
+During the screening, the chairs moved around and even stroke the viewers sitting on them, in coordination with the movie.
+Additionally, there were light effects, soap bubbles and sometimes even smell spreading.